Walkthrough

 Cowork is where local projects live

-- The folder session is useful right away.
-A saved Cowork project makes the setup reusable, with the same folder and instructions available later.
+The folder session is useful right away, and a saved Cowork project makes the setup reusable with the same folder and instructions available later.
+Open Claude Desktop and click `Cowork`.
+Claude shows the Cowork workspace.

 - 7

-- The Projects view is where Claude stores named local workspaces, so you can return to the same folder without rebuilding the setup.
+The Projects view is where Claude stores named local workspaces, so you can return to the same folder without rebuilding the setup.
+In the Cowork sidebar, click `Projects`.
+The Projects page opens.

 - 8

-New project starts the saved workspace record
+Click New project to begin a saved workspace

-- A saved project gives the folder a name, instructions, and memory that belong to that area of work.
+A saved project gives the folder a name, instructions, and memory that belong to that area of work.
+Click `New project`.
+Claude opens the project creation dialog.

 - 9